miyaichi/Transparency-Toolkit/README.md

 ## Architecture

-Performance is at the core of V2.
+Performance is at the core of the toolkit.
 It utilizes streaming ingestion for large datasets and efficient indexing.

 ```mermaid
 graph TD